mariagund/HackNYFall2017/README.md

 - [ ] domain name at domain.com
 - [ ] finish devpost
-- [ ] add more data visualizations
+- [ ] add more data visualizations for the rest of the beaches
 - [ ] add facebook post integration
+- [ ] take screenshots and add them to devpost
+- [ ] add map and map option on firebase
+- [ ] fix submit buttons

 ## Inspiration